To help you get started with Materialize, we’ll:

 To get started, though, we’ll begin with a simple version that doesn’t require connecting to an external data source.

-From your PostgreSQL CLI, create a materialized view that contains actual data we can work with.
+From your Materialize CLI, create a materialized view that contains actual data we can work with.

 You’ll notice that we end up entering data into Materialize by creating a materialized view from some other data, rather than the typical